Raccoonatic/NetPractice/README.md

 - IPv4 Addressing & CIDR Notation:
 > Understanding 32-bit addresses and utilizing Classless Inter-Domain Routing notation (e.g., `/26`, `/30`) to define network "locks" and host boundaries.
 - Subnet Boundary Calculation:
-> Learning to mathematically slice the 0-255 address space into perfectly adjacent, non-overlapping segments, that make possible for routers to divert information without needing to analize the entirety of the IP address.
+> Learning to mathematically slice the 0-255 address space into perfectly adjacent, non-overlapping segments, that make it possible for routers to divert information without needing to analize the entirety of the IP address.
 - Routing Table Configuration:
 > Establishing two-way communication streets, default gateways, and utilizing the `0.0.0.0/0` address to route traffic out to the Internet.
 - Overlap Diagnostics (Avoiding MIMEs):